The Ultimate 2025 Baby Registry Checklist: Essentials, Must-Haves & What to Skip

 - Baby Mattress

 (We love the Sealy Baby Foam Mattress because it’s very quiet and also dual-sided.
 Meaning one side is firmer for baby and the other is softer for a toddler!
-The other runner up we looked into is the Newton Baby Mattress due to their breathe-thru design making it 100% breathable proven to reduce suffocation risk.)
+The other runner-up we looked into is the Newton Baby Mattress due to their breathable design, making it 100% breathable, proven to reduce suffocation risk.)

 - Crib sheets